Language Services Policy and Procedures

 The provision of language services is intended to facilitate access to information for those who do not speak or are not fluent in English or target language.

-Multilingualism is essential for a multi stakeholder organization meetings, documents and information must be accessible in a variety of languages.
+Multilingualism is essential for a multi stakeholder organisation meetings, documents and information must be accessible in a variety of languages.

-To address this need, DGMA in partnership with its members endeavours to provide the service of translation and interpretation to many different languages.
+To address this need, Dumfries and Galloway Multicultural Association in partnership with its members endeavours to provide the service of translation and interpretation to many different languages.

 The translations and interpretation services provided are in an informal basis and are not certified.
 They will be provided by a native speaker of the language that requires translation/interpretation from/to English.

 Translation of key print and online materials and publications

 Languages we translate: